 Our SENDCO: is Mrs C. Parker.
 (Ba Hons; PGCE; PGC Dyslexia; AMBDA)

-Mrs Parker (Year 5 teacher and Deputy Head Teacher) has been in the role of SENDCo since 2009.
+Mrs Parker (Headteacher) has been in the role of SENDCo since 2009.
 Mrs Parker, as well as having a degree in Psychology, has the National Award for SEN co-ordination and a Post-graduate Certificate in Teaching Pupils with Dyslexia.
 She is an associate member of the British Dyslexia Association.
 In addition, Mrs Parker has attended many SEND-related courses based on areas such as ADHD, motor skills, ASD, and Working Memory.